DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Thingsboard - Rule Engine/Thingsboard.md

 1. In ThingsBoard Cloud go to Rule Chains section and open Root Rule Chain.
 ![Temperature Validation Node](/img/tb/rule-chain.png)

-2. Familiarise yourself with the rule chain.
+2. Familiarize yourself with the rule chain.
 Focus only on the red area.
 Incoming messages are distributed via the switch.
 If a message contains telemetry data, it is stored.
 We now want to check the stored data.
 ![Temperature Validation Node](/img/tb/rule-chain-default.png)

 3. Create a new script via drag and drop.
 Enter a name and adapt the function as shown.
 Click on "Add".